-On December 10, 2010, a Pennsylvanian soul began receiving heavenly messages from Jesus Christ and The Blessed Virgin Mary under the guidance of John Esseff, the soul’s spiritual director at the time.
+On December 10, 2010, a Pennsylvanian soul began receiving heavenly messages from Jesus Christ and The Blessed Virgin Mary under the guidance of John Esseff, a priest who was the soul’s spiritual director at the time.

 John Esseff, a diocesan priest from Scranton, PA was ordained in 1953 and had acquired an impressive list of spiritual qualifications prior to 2010.

 His spiritual director was Padre Pio early on, and John Esseff was also the spiritual director to Mother Teresa of Calcutta.

 The messages were called Locutions to the World and had an internet website name of locutionstotheworld.org.
 In 2015, the website shutdown, was suspended and then abruptly disappeared.

 There is a priest I know from South Carolina, that after having encounters with the Virgin Mary myself, I began to visit every so often in order to discuss what was going on in my spiritual life.
 He told me, having met the gentleman Esseff, that he had died although he never said what the reason was for the website shutdown.
 I have since had contact with his sister, who worked for Mother Teresa for 10 years, and I understand he is still alive.

 Prior to meeting the priest from South Carolina Fr.
 Stanley Smolinski, I discovered the messages (this happened in 2012 I believe) of the Locutions to the World and began to read them, and I found them to be very helpful in my understanding of Catholicism as well as a large assortment of other spiritual topics.
 At the time, new messages were coming out two or three times weekly and I would add them to my collection (I have them all) and I would read and ponder them when new ones were available.
 As the messages came out, I could see some of them come to pass.